-Operations and maintenance costs include labor, fuel, monitoring, testing, and repairs, as well as a reserve for replacing equipment as it reaches the end of its service life.
-Labor estimates used for the operation are based on the existing landfill staff being able to supplement labor needs at the compost facility when high volumes of compost are being produced, or compost employees are absent.
+Operations and maintenance costs include labor, fuel, monitoring, testing, and repairs and a reserve for replacing equipment at the end of its service life.
+Labor estimates used for the operation are based on the existing landfill staff being able to supplement labor needs at the compost facility when high volumes of compost are being produced or compost employees are absent.
 In the same respect, during slow periods at the compost facility, the compost employees will assist with the landfill operation.

-The county can add an upgraded compost system to the Landfill without land acquisition.
+The County can add an upgraded compost system to the Landfill without land acquisition.
 Approval from DEQ is required.
-The container site could be constructed and operational soon after the County decides to proceed with the project.
+The container site could be constructed and operational soon after the County proceeds with the project.

-A cost-of-service analysis will need to be completed to determine the method by which this project would be funded.
+A cost-of-service analysis will need to be completed to determine how this project would be funded.
 The project may be funded with a combination of reserve funds, loan programs, and rate adjustments.